12 Sustainability Trends That Will Change 2022 - And Beyond

 Trewin Restorick, CEO, Hubbub

-The impact of COVID-19 has tragically shown what happens if you don’t give serious attention to a known long-term risk and as a result progressive organisations have realised that they need to urgently act to reduce the global threat of climate change.
-This increased realisation coupled with the falling costs of renewable energy and sustainable technologies will hasten the transition to a low carbon world.
+The impact of COVID-19 has tragically shown what happens if you don’t give serious attention to a known long-term risk and as a result, progressive organisations have realised that they need to urgently act to reduce the global threat of climate change.

 5. On demand apps can help the fight against waste